-- Electric arc burns.
 While electric shock requires contact with an energized electrical conductor, an electric arc burn does not.
 When electricity passes through the air such as a lightning bolt, it is called an electric arc.
 High current arcs generate temperatures hotter than four times the surface of the sun.
 The radiant heat from such temperatures can produce severe burns from as far away as ten feet.
 Arcing of this intensity happens during electrical shorts or ground faults in high power equipment such as power-transformers.
 This danger is also present near power-lines.
-Electricians are the typical victims of arc burns.
+Electricians are typically the ones injured from arc burns.

-- Electric arc blast.
 Electric arcs can release enough heat energy to cause a rapidly expanding wave of superheated vapor.
 This blast or explosion can be fatal if it has sufficient power or occurs in a confined space.
 Flying debris and molten metal add to the hazard.
-As with electric arc burns, electricians are the typical accident victims.
+As with electric arc burns, electricians are typically the ones injured.

 Common Causes of Electrical Accidents

 - Inattention to surroundings.

 - Substandard wiring.

 - Lack of warning signs or labeling.

 To learn more about how CHILDS BISHOP & WHITE P.C. can put their experience to work for you after being injured in an electrical accident, please contact us.